Linky Stone Park Children’s Garden: Greenville’s Hidden Gem

 Learn as You Play

-Various plants have plaques with QR codes where you can scan for more information about each species.
+Various plants have plaques with QR codes that you can scan for more information about each species.
 There’s even an area where flowers are planted in a rainbow shape in rainbow colors.

 Whether your kids are budding botanists or just love to explore, the garden offers endless opportunities for discovery and learning.